 Start Up Sequence

 Your set up is complete.
-Here is the inventory of the items you prepared to execute this method to connect and run Jupyter Notebook from HYAK:
+Here is the inventory of the items you prepared to execute this method to connect and run Jupyter Notebook from Hyak:

 Elementklone or localNotes